Nicholas Crane: Career

-In 1986 he located the pole of inaccessibility for the Eurasia landmass travelling with his cousin Richard; their journey being the subject of the book Journey to the Centre of the Earth.
+In 1986, whilst travelling with his cousin Richard, he located the pole of inaccessibility for the Eurasia landmass; their journey became the subject of the book Journey to the Centre of the Earth.
 In 1992–93 he embarked on an 18-month solo journey, walking 10,000 kilometres from Cape Finisterre to Istanbul.
 He recounted the trip in his book Clear Waters Rising: A Mountain Walk Across Europe which won the Thomas Cook Travel Book Award in 1997, and made a television self-documentary of the journey: High Trails to Istanbul (1994).

-His 2000 book Two Degrees West described his walk North to South down Great Britain in which he followed the eponymous meridian as closely as possible.
+His 2000 book Two Degrees West described his walk across Great Britain from north to south, in which he followed the eponymous meridian as closely as possible.
 In 2003 he published a biography of Gerard Mercator, the great Flemish cartographer.

-Together with Richard Crane he was awarded the 1992 Mungo Park Medal by the Royal Scottish Geographical Society for his journeys in Tibet, China, Afghanistan and Africa.
+Together with Richard Crane, he was awarded the 1992 Mungo Park Medal by the Royal Scottish Geographical Society for his journeys in Tibet, China, Afghanistan and Africa.

 In 2007 he completed a series called Great British Journeys.
 In eight parts the series consisted of eight people who explored Great Britain and made a contribution to society born of the exploration.
 Each episode lasts one hour and the series was accompanied by a book.

 In November 2007 he debated the future of the English countryside with Richard Girling, Sue Clifford, Richard Mabey and Bill Bryson as part of CPRE's annual Volunteers Conference.

 He presented a series about British towns broadcast in August 2011 and May–June 2013.

 He has served as a visiting professor at Anglia Ruskin University which presented the former student in 2012 with the award of Honorary Doctor of Science.

-He was elected President of the Royal Geographical Society in 2015, though the post is now occupied by Nigel Clifford.
+He was President of the Royal Geographical Society from 2015 to 2018, a post now occupied by Nigel Clifford.

 In 2016 he published The Making Of The British Landscape: From the Ice Age to the Present, a 12,000-year historical geography of Britain.